petcupaula/fantasyfootball/README.md

 # fantasyfootball
-Code for retrieving and analysing players data from the online Premier League football game
+Code as a Jupyter notebook for retrieving and analysing players data from the online Premier League fantasy football game.

+To start the notebook run:
+jupyter notebook